One of the things I missed after going vegetarian was chicken salad.

 - Now add ½ tsp salt, ½ tsp onion salt, and ½ tsp garlic powder.
 Mix until incorporated.

-- Now add the apple, celery, red onion, dill, and scallions, and stir until everything is incorporated into the chickpea mixture.
+- Now add the apple, cashews (if using), celery, red onion, dill, and scallions, and stir until everything is incorporated into the chickpea mixture.

-- Taste, and add the remaining ½ tsp salt, ½ tsp onion salt, and ½ tsp garlic powder if desired.
+- Taste, and add more salt, if desired.

 Make the sandwiches